 Ads that target very specific buyers sacrifice high impression shares and CTR’s with more qualified clicks.
-For platforms like LinkedIn where marketers can target ads based on demographic information like job type, industry and location, more specialized ad messaging can be used to get qualified clicks.
+For platforms like LinkedIn where marketers can target ads based on demographic information like job type, industry, and location, more specialized ad messaging can be used to get qualified clicks.

 When ads are more specific, only qualified users will click.
 For example, we used this ad to target a specific industry.
 It cost $20 and resulted in $12K in ACV.
-The ad had less clicks but the clicks came from more qualified prospects.
+The ad had fewer clicks but the clicks came from more qualified prospects.

 Another tactic for targeting more qualified, bottom of funnel prospects, is to create content and ads for searchers looking to compare your brand to a competitor.
 These searchers are aware of the problem they are trying to solve and are now trying to validate your brand.
 This type of ad content should be part of the overall paid search campaign.
 Here’s an example: